 - One practical investigation or research task - Two control tests - Trial examination.
 This examination consists of two papers which have exactly the same content distribution and format as the final examination papers.

-The external examination papers are structured as follows:

-The external examination papers are structured as follows:

-Paper 1: Animal Sciences 150 marks
+The external examination papers are structured as follows: Paper 1: Animal Sciences 150 marks

 Animal Nutrition 50 marks

 Animal Production, Protection and Control 50 marks

 Animal Reproduction 50 marks

-Paper 2: Agricultural Management
+Paper 2: Agricultural Management and Genetics